emberjs/rfcs/text/0000-ember-data-overhaul-store-push.md

 introduces those type of reference to the public ([`store.getReference`](http://emberjs.com/api/data/classes/DS.Store.html#method_getReference) is not really helpful at the moment).
-It is questionable if returning references is needed here.
+It is questionable if returning references is needed here and in general, if references are intented for this kind of usage.
+This might suggest storing references (controller, component) for later use - which is not the intended use for references...

 Since we have a `store.normalizePayload` now, it is possible to normalize a payload and get the corresponding models via `store.push`.
 There is no immediate need for `store.pushRef`.
 But if a pushing data into the store without materializing records should be possible, having a